outbreakx/Survival-Game/README.md

 # Why the art of the game is so poor?
 I have no skills to develop the game art, so those assets that i use are free and available in the internet.
 In case you want to help me with the art, try to contact me.

+# How to run this thing?

+Just clone this project or download and open it with the godot engine.
+Currently using godot 3.2.